 - Cause-based non-profits: Add informational content to your donation page to give the user more context about your cause and help raise awareness and donations at the same time.

-This snapshot from the Google Trends tool shows the trends for “organizations to donate to”, “help homeless” and “charity near me” in the US.
-Cause based keywords generally do far better.
+This snapshot from the Google Trends tool shows the trends for donation keywords “organizations to donate to” and “charity near me,” versus the cause-based keyword “help homeless.”
+Cause-based keywords generally do far better.

 - A clear call-to-action that allows them to donate online in one easy step